 Step 3: Wait it out

-The potato will be done when it’s dry on the outside but tender on the inside.
+The potatoes are done when they’re dry on the outside but the potato flesh is tender on the inside.
+Serve immediately.

-One great thing about serving baked potatoes is that people can add various toppings, customizing their potato to match their individual preferences.
+One great thing about serving baked potatoes is that people can add various toppings, customizing their baked potatoes to match their individual preferences.
 Here are some favorites you and your loved ones can try out.

 - Grated Cheese